About This Trip

 - Volunteer with sea turtles in Trinidad, home to the world’s densest population of nesting leatherback turtles, with roughly 20,000 nests laid annually.

-- Help local researchers measure, tag, and monitor nesting leatherback sea turtles each night as a volunteer on this trip.
+- Help local researchers measure, tag, and monitor nesting leatherback sea turtles each night as a sea turtle volunteer.

-Beyond our nightly volunteer beach patrols, we will visit: a) an innovative recycling project that empowers local artisans to create jewelry with recycled and natural materials, b) Caroni Swamp, a protected wetland that supports more than 100 bird species including the Scarlet Ibis, one of Trinidad’s national birds, and c) the Asa Wright Nature Center, a world-class tropical ecology research center where we may see toucans, parrots, and several hummingbird species.
+Beyond our nightly volunteer beach patrols, we will visit an innovative recycling project that empowers local artisans to create jewelry with recycled and natural materials, as well as Caroni Swamp, a protected wetland that supports more than 100 bird species including the Scarlet Ibis, one of Trinidad’s national birds.

 Notes on Trip Costs